kanugurajesh/Amazon-Scraper/README.md

 ## project-setup

 1.The code is same for both windows and linux you need to install seperate chromedriver for seperate environments you can install chromedriver at <code>https://chromedriver.chromium.org/downloads</code>
+2.setup a python environment using the command <code>python -m venv myenv</code>
+3.activate the python environment for windows <code>myenv/Scripts/activate.ps1</code> and for linux <code>source myenv/bin/activate</code>